 STATE RELIEF FUNDS

 Gov. Gordon signed a bill on May 20 that created three grant programs to distribute $325 million of Wyoming's $1.25 billion allocation from the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act to Wyoming businesses who have experienced hardship related to the coronavirus pandemic.
-The Wyoming Business Council (WBC) is spearheading the creation of the Wyoming business relief programs.
-On May 29th they announced that the WBC board adopted the emergency rules the first of three program.
-Unfortunately, nonprofits were excluded from this first program (Interruption Fund).
+The Wyoming Business Council (WBC) is administering the Wyoming business relief programs.
+Nonprofits were excluded from this first program (Interruption Fund).
 Nonprofits are included in the Relief Fund and the Mitigation.
 Nonprofits are included in the Endurance Fund announced on October 26, 2020.
 Go to wyobizrelief.org for more information.
 APPLICATIONS: Open November 2, 2020 at 10:00 AM.
 Close November 18, 2020 at 8:00 PM.

 Coronavirus Aid, Relief, and Economic Security Act (CARES Act)

 On March 27, the House unanimously passed and President signed into law the Coronavirus Aid, Relief, and Economic Security (CARES) Act, a $2 trillion economic stimulus law intended to provide immediate relief for individuals, nonprofits, businesses, and state and local governments.
 Key provisions of sector-wide interest to charitable nonprofit organizations include the following:

 Charitable Giving Incentive - Creates a new about-the-line deduction (universal or non-itemizer deduction that applies to all taxpayers) for total contributions up to $300.